 Abby frowns.
 “What about that other one you mentioned?
-Winstela Hills?”
+The one in your hometown?Winsteria Hills?”

 Charls shakes his head.
 “No. I’m not accepting anything from there.
-They are too connected to, well…someone I know.”
+It’s too connected to, well…someone I know.”
 He suddenly looks a bit annoyed and I can’t help but wonder who that “someone” is that he so badly wanted to distance himself from.

 I don’t get to ask though, for he then kisses Abby goodbye and leaves.